 Pennie Enghusen is a Senior Administrative Specialist at Law Enforcement Labor Service (LELS).
 She is responsible for supporting the Legal Team, business agents and members of LELS.
 Prior to her career at LELSS, Pennie worked in the private sector of law, specializing in civil litigation.
 Her most recent legal experience also involved support for an attorney who represented law enforcement personnel.

-Megan Levander is a Senior Administrative Specialist at Law Enforcement Labor Services (LELS).
+Megan Levander is a Compensation & Benefit Analyst at Law Enforcement Labor Services (LELS).
 She is responsible for supporting the Legal Team, business agents and members of LELS.
 Megan has a bachelor’s degree in Law Enforcement from Metropolitan State University, where she also double-majored in Criminal Justice to give herself a more well-rounded understanding of the justice system.
 Prior to her career at LELS, Megan worked as a Community Service Officer (CSO), Investigative CSO and as a licensed Police Officer at the Maple Grove Police Department.
 Megan’s police career was cut very short after some medical complications, but she is excited and grateful for the opportunity to give back to those that are still serving.
 In her personal life, Megan enjoys spending time with family, friends, and her two energetic (and adorable) dogs.
 At LELS, Megan is able to assist members of public safety with the ever-changing challenges in all aspects of service.